Approximating the Stationary Probability of a Single State in a Markov chain: Examples and Simulations

 \begin{example}[\pagerank] In analyzing the web graph, \pagerank~is a frequently used measure to compute the importance of webpages.
 We are given a scalar parameter $\beta$ and an underlying directed graph over $n$ nodes, described by the adjacency matrix $A$ (i.e., $A_{ij} = 1$ if $(i,j) \in E$ and 0 otherwise).
 The transition probability matrix of the \pagerank~random walk is given by

 where $D$ denotes the diagonal matrix whose diagonal entries are the out-degrees of the nodes.
-It follows that
+The state space is equivalent to the set of nodes in the graph, and it follows that

 Thus, in every step, there is a $\beta$ probability of jumping uniformly randomly to any other node in the graph.
-In our simulation, $\beta = 0.15$, and the underlying graph is generated according to the configuration model with a power law degree distribution: $\Prob(d) \propto d^{-1.5}$.
+In our simulation, $n = 100$, $\beta = 0.15$, and the underlying graph is generated according to the configuration model with a power law degree distribution: $\Prob(d) \propto d^{-1.5}$.
+We choose $\beta = 0.15$ to match the value used in the original definition of PageRank by Brin and Page.
+The exponent 1.5 was chosen so that the distribution is easy to plot and view for a scale of 100 nodes.
+We computed that $Z_{\max} \approx 3.5$. \end{example}